 De.3.
-Brief Description of Measure: The measure estimates a hospital-level 30-day, all-cause, risk-standardized readmission rate (RSRR) for patients aged 65 and older discharged from the hospital with a principal diagnosis of acute myocardial infarction (AMI).
-Readmission is defined as unplanned readmission for any cause within 30 days of the discharge date for the index admission.
+Brief Description of Measure: The measure estimates a hospital-level 30-day, all-cause, risk-standardized readmission rate (RSRR) for patients aged 65 and older discharged from the hospital with either a principal discharge diagnosis of pneumonia (including aspiration pneumonia) or a principal discharge diagnosis of sepsis (not severe sepsis) with a secondary diagnosis of pneumonia (including aspiration pneumonia) coded as present on admission (POA).
+Readmission is defined as an unplanned readmission for any cause within 30 days of the discharge date for the index admission.
 Readmissions are classified as planned and unplanned by applying the planned readmission algorithm.
 CMS annually reports the measure for patients who are 65 years or older and enrolled in fee-for-service (FFS) Medicare and hospitalized in non-federal hospitals or are patients hospitalized in Veterans Health Administration (VA) facilities.

 1b.1.
-Developer Rationale: The goal of this measure is to improve patient outcomes by providing patients, physicians, and hospitals with information about hospital-level, risk-standardized readmission rates following hospitalization for AMI.
+Developer Rationale: The goal of this measure is to improve patient outcomes.
 Measurement of patient outcomes allows for a broad view of quality of care that encompasses more than what can be captured by individual process-of-care measures.
-Readmissions following AMI are influenced by complex and critical aspects of care, such as communication between providers, prevention of and response to complications, patient safety, and coordinated transitions to the outpatient environment; several studies have demonstrated that appropriate, timely, and high-quality treatment can contribute to patient outcomes but are difficult to measure by individual process measures.
+Readmissions following pneumonia are influenced by complex and critical aspects of care, such as communication between providers, prevention of and response to complications, patient safety, and coordinated transitions to the outpatient environment; several studies have demonstrated that appropriate, timely, and high-quality treatment can contribute to patient outcomes but are difficult to measure by individual process measures.
 The goal of outcomes measurement is to risk-adjust for patients' conditions at the time of hospital admission and then evaluate patient outcomes.
-This measure was developed to identify institutions' whose performance is better or worse than would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.
+This measure was developed to identify institutions whose performance is better or worse than would be expected based on their patient case mix, and therefore promote hospital quality improvement and better inform consumers about care quality.

-By providing patients, physicians, hospitals, and policy makers with information about hospital-level, risk-standardized readmission rates following hospitalization for AMI, AMI readmission is a priority area for outcomes measure development.
+By providing patients, physicians, hospitals, and policy makers with information about hospital-level, riskstandardized readmission rates following hospitalization for pneumonia, pneumonia readmission is a priority area for outcomes measure development.
 It is an outcome that is likely attributable to care processes and is an important outcome for patients.
 Measuring and reporting readmission rates will inform healthcare providers and facilities about opportunities to improve care, strengthen incentives for quality improvement, and ultimately improve the quality of care received by Medicare patients.
 The measure will also provide patients with information that could guide their choices, as well as increase transparency for consumers.

 S.4.
-Numerator Statement: The outcome for this measure is 30-day all-cause readmissions.
-We define readmission as an inpatient acute care admission for any cause, with the exception of certain planned readmissions, within 30 days from the date of discharge from the index for patients 65 and older discharged from the hospital with a principal discharge diagnosis of AMI.
+Numerator Statement: The outcome for this measure is 30-day readmissions.
+We define readmission as an inpatient acute care admission for any cause, with the exception of certain planned readmissions, within 30 days from the date of discharge from the index admission for patients 65 and older discharged from the hospital with a principal diagnosis of pneumonia, including aspiration pneumonia or a principal diagnosis of sepsis (not severe sepsis) with a secondary diagnosis of pneumonia (including aspiration pneumonia) coded as POA and no secondary diagnosis of severe sepsis.
 If a patient has more than one unplanned admission (for any reason) within 30 days after discharge from the index admission, only the first one is counted as a readmission.
-The measure looks for a dichotomous yes or no outcome of whether each admitted patient has an unplanned readmission within 30 days.
-However, if the first readmission after discharge is considered planned, any subsequent unplanned readmission is not counted as an outcome for that index admission because the unplanned readmission could be related to care provided during the intervening planned readmission rather than during the index admission.
+The measure looks for a dichotomous yes or no outcome of whether each admitted patient has an unplanned readmission is not counted as an outcome for that index admission because the unplanned readmission could be related to care provided during the intervening planned readmission rather than during the index admission.